Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Discrete diffusion models

 We define the forward process $(\foXrw_t)_{t\in [0,\Tf]}$ on $\Z^d_m$ over a fixed time horizon $\Tf>0$ as a homogeneous CTMC initialized from the data distribution $\mustar$, as a distribution on $\Z^d_m$, and associated with the generator $\foqrw$ specified for $x,y \in \Z^d_m$ as follows:

 where

 and the operators $\sigma^{\ell}_+, \sigma^\ell_-$ correspond to the forward and backward jump on the $\ell$-th component, respectively, defined as

-for $x \in \Z^d_m$, where $\{e_\ell\}_{\ell=1}^d$ are the basic vectors of $\R^d$ and $\pmod{m}$ denotes the modulo operation by $m$.
+for $x \in \Z^d_m$, where $\{\bfe^\ell\}_{\ell=1}^d$ are the basic vectors of $\R^d$ and $\pmod{m}$ denotes the modulo operation by $m$.
 It follows directly from~\eqref{eq:forward_generator_rw} that $\foqrw$ is a non-explosive stable conservative rate matrix, \ie, satisfies~\Cref{ass:ctcm} and~\Cref{ass:non_explo}, ensuring that the process $(\foXrw_t)_{t\in [0,\Tf]}$ is well-defined.

-In addition, it is well known that $\rw = \mathrm{Uniform}(\Z^d_m)$ is an invariant distribution for $\foqrw$ by \citet[Section 3.5]{norris1998markov} since for any $x \in \Z^d_m$, the following holds:
+In addition, it is well known that $\rw = \mathrm{Uniform}(\Z^d_m)$ is an invariant distribution for $\foqrw$ by \cite[Section 3.5]{norris1998markov} since for any $x \in \Z^d_m$, the following holds:

 Moreover, $(\foXrw_t)_{t\in [0,\Tf]}$ converges geometrically fast to $\rw$ in various metrics.
 Here we will exploit that it converges in Kullback-Leibler divergence.
-Indeed, since $(\foXrw_t)_{t\in [0,\Tf]}$ is an irreducible CTMC associated with the fully supported invariant distribution $\rw$, it satisfies the Logarithm Sobolev inequality (LSI): \citet[Lemma 3.2, Section 4.2]{diaconis1996logarithmic} and \citet[Theorem 2.4]{bobkov2003modified} imply that
+Indeed, $\rw$ satisfies a discrete Logarithm Sobolev inequality (LSI) which implies by \cite[Lemma 3.2, Section 4.2]{diaconis1996logarithmic} and \cite[Theorem 2.4]{bobkov2003modified} that

 Furthermore,~\eqref{eq:backward_generator_ctmc} holds for this choice of CTMC with $\tilde{q}^{\mathrm{RW}}_t(x,y) = \foqrw(x,y)$ and